-The Code of Virginia establishes rules for eligibility for in-state tuition for all students enrolled at public institutions in the Commonwealth of Virginia.
+The Code of Virginia establishes eligibility rules for in-state tuition for all students enrolled at public institutions in the Commonwealth of Virginia.
 Section 23.1-509 of the Code of Virginia further requires undergraduate students to maintain progress toward the degree to maintain eligibility for in-state tuition.

 Students with initial entry dates of Fall 2006 and after may not exceed completed hours that total 125% of the minimum credit hours needed for a specific degree program and retain in-state tuition eligibility.
 Students exceeding 125% will be assessed a surcharge for each semester of continued enrollment after exceeding the credit hour threshold.
 For the purpose of this state law, all credits completed (UVA and transfer) are used in the calculation of the percentage.

 Appealing the Surcharge

 Students who have already received notification of the Virginia credit hour threshold limits and been charged the surcharge have the option to appeal it by completing and submitting a Credit Hour Threshold Appeal Form.
 Submit your completed form to Student Financial Services ([email protected]).
 After we receive your form, your school of enrollment will review the information.

 Reasons to file an appeal may include: